Hammond Acres Club, Inc.

 P.O.
 Box 866

-The deadline for ticket submissions is Wednesday, April 1st at 11:59:59PM.
+The deadline for ticket submissions is Friday, April 1st at 11:59:59PM.
 Back in 2016, the block fell through the ice on March 11th– almost three weeks before the deadline.
+For the past two years, the block fell through on March 28th (2020) and March 29th (2021).
 Tickets received after April 1st (unless they were postmarked on or before that date) will be returned.
 This date is weather dependent and will be irrelevant if the block falls through the ice before the deadline.

 Here is our binge-worthy library of videos taken over the years of the Meltdown Contest.

 2019 – This time-lapse video captures 11 hours of activity on Saturday, April 13th from 8:30AM to 7:30 PM and shows the impact Mother Nature can have on the ice floe on Hammond Pond.
 As you watch the video, pay close attention to the crack in the ice along the shoreline on the left.
 It’s amazing to see the impact wind has on the surface of the ice – something our eyes can’t perceive because it happens in slow motion.
 Condensing 11 hours of video into 3 1/2 minutes brings the ice floe to life.